rtshkmr/tp/docs/UserGuide.md

 #### 1.7: Filtering clients by country: `country filter`

-Filters the list of clients by the specified country.
+FIlters and gives you a list of clients that are associated to the specificed country.

 Format: `country filter c/COUNTRY_CODE`